firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/hll-count-merge-partial.md

 # HLL_COUNT_MERGE_PARTIAL

-An aggregate function one or more HLL++ sketch inputs and merges them into a new sketch.
+An aggregate function that takes one or more HLL++ sketch inputs and merges them into a new sketch.

 Each sketch must be initialized on the same type and the same precision.
 Attempts to merge sketches for different types or precision results in an error.